 The helmet should be worn straight on your head, with the front hitting just above your eyebrows.
 Riders should be able to distinguish the front and back of the helmet and make sure to never wear their helmet backwards.
 The helmet should be straight and level in the front, worn low on the forehead just above the eyebrows.

 As the final consideration when buying a helmet, riders should look for stickers designating compliance with the Consumer Products Safety Commission (CPSC) and/or the American Society of Testing Materials (ASTM) and/or the American National Standards Institute (ANSI).
 Any helmet should have a sticker stating the helmet meets the CPSC helmet standard, which is mandatory in the United States.
 Additional stickers may indicate further compliance with more stringent standards; in sum – the safer, the better.

 Although riders may heed all the proper precautions while riding and wear appropriate safety equipment, accidents can still happen.
 If you or a loved one has been injured in a motorcycle accident, you may be entitled to compensation.
 The attorneys and legal staff at d’Oliveira & Associates have experience handling motorcycle accident cases and charge no fees unless you obtain a settlement or award.
-Give us a call or visit us online for a free, no obligation evaluation of your motorcycle case.
+Give us a call or fill out a contact form for a free, no obligation evaluation of your motorcycle case.